Green River ranks among top associate degree producers nationally

 Green river ranks in the top 100 colleges granting one-year certificates in all disciplines.

-Green River Community College was among the nation's top associate degree and certificate awarding colleges in the 2012-2013 academic year according to a study released by national journal Community College Week.
+Green River College was among the nation's top associate degree and certificate awarding colleges in the 2012-2013 academic year according to a study released by national journal Community College Week.
 Over the last 10 years, Green River has made the top 100 list seven times.

 "The Community College Week study reflects what we at Green River strive to do every day: ensure student success," said Green River President Dr. Eileen Ely.
 "Our vision is to be ranked among the very best in student completion and success and it is gratifying to see that we are reaching that goal."